 - As with the program, the current version is not available until early August and usually not until the Wednesday preceding the Great Taste.

-By law, dogs are NOT permitted in most city parks, including Olin Park.
+By law dogs are NOT permitted in city parks during special events, including Olin Park.

 The Great Taste would be a challenging environment for a well-behaved dog in any case.